 When you download an app on Android or Windows, you get an option, or it automatically creates a shortcut on the home screen or the desktop.
 On Mac too creating a folder or app shortcut is extremely easy.
 It hardly requires four clicks.
 We first make an alias and then move it to the desired location.

 You can add shortcuts for folders and apps to the desktop or Dock of your Mac.
 The first method below is the one I prefer.
 The second method is also quick, but it at times copies the folder instead of making the shortcut.
-Anyways, here are two easy ways to create desktop shortcuts on Mac running macOS Catalina.
+Anyways, here are two easy ways to create desktop shortcuts on Mac running macOS Big Sur or Catalina.

 - How to Create Desktop Shortcut on Mac